Skip to content

 Arguments

-• model_params (dict): Parameters from your config's model_params section
+• params (dict): Parameters from your config's model_spec.params section

 Returns